hirosystems/stacks-subnets/docs/getting-started.md

 cd nft-use-case/scripts
 ```

+### Install node and NodeJs libraries

-To use the scripts in this demo, we need to install some NodeJS libraries.
-Before running the following instructions, make sure you have [node](https://nodejs.org/en/) installed.
+To use the scripts in this demo, you need to install some NodeJS libraries.
+Before running the following instructions, make sure you have installed [node](https://nodejs.org/en/).

 ```
 npm install
 ```

 The `Devnet.toml` file in the `nft-use-case` directory is responsible for configuring the `clarinet integrate`
 local network.
 Make the following change in `settings/Devnet.toml` to enable the hyperchain:

 ```
 [devnet]
 ...
 enable_hyperchain_node = true
 ```

-Let's spin up a hyperchain node.
-Before you call this, make sure that you have a working installation of Docker running
+You can now spin up a hyperchain node; however, before calling the hyperchain, make sure you have a working Docker installation running locally by entering the command below.
-locally.

 ```
 clarinet integrate
 ```

+### Set environment variables

-Before we publish any transactions, you will need to set up some environment variables.
-These environment variables contain the address and private key of the hyperchain miner, two user addresses
-and private keys, and the RPC URL which we can query for hyperchain state.
+Before publishing any transactions, you will need to set up some environment variables.
+These environment variables contain the address and private key of the hyperchain miner, two user addresses and private keys, and the RPC URL which we can query for hyperchain state.

-Open a separate terminal window, navigate to the directory `nft-use-case/scripts`, and enter the following.
+Open a separate terminal window, navigate to the directory `nft-use-case/scripts`, and enter the following command:

 ```
 export AUTH_HC_MINER_ADDR=ST3AM1A56AK2C1XAFJ4115ZSV26EB49BVQ10MGCS0
 export AUTH_HC_MINER_KEY=7036b29cb5e235e5fd9b09ae3e8eec4404e44906814d5d01cbca968a60ed4bfb01